San Diego Child Custody Jurisdictional Issue Lawyers

 The problem with this is determining which state has jurisdiction or the legal right to oversee the case.
 This will complicate matters more when both states are claiming jurisdiction over the child custody case.
 In order to resolve this issue, the law today gives jurisdiction to the home state of the child.
 Before delving deeper into the present day laws, it is important to understand the origins of the laws surrounding these jurisdictional issues.

-When it comes to fighting for custody of your child as you attempt to prove home state jurisdiction to resolve your case, you’ll need the experience and guidance of a San Diego family law attorney from The Law Office of Thomas M. Huguenor.
+When it comes to fighting for custody of your child as you attempt to prove home state jurisdiction to resolve your case, you’ll need the experience and guidance of a San Diego family law attorney from Huguenor Mattis, A.P.C..
 We can help walk you through what you will need to do and what you should know when entering into a jurisdictional dispute surrounding your child’s custody arrangements.

 In the past, there were many instances where parents were fighting for custody and would kidnap their children across state lines and attempt to find a different court to hear their case.
 In order to prevent these unlawful attempts from happening, the Uniform Law Commissions enacted the Uniform Child Custody Jurisdiction Act (UCCJA) in 1968, and to reinforce this more, the Parental Kidnapping Prevention Act (PKPA) in 1981.